v0.75

 #Connecting GitHub

-Connecting GitHub lets the AI push code changes directly to your repository as pull requests.
-Without it, you can still browse results in the Artifacts tab.
+Connecting GitHub lets Archivara clone private repos, create managed private repos, and push code changes as pull requests.
+Without it, you can still run against public repositories and browse results in the file panel.

 How to connect